A regex should read like a sentence.

 Integrations that don't make you switch apps.

 Right-click any regex, hit Visualize, see the railroad in a side panel.
-CodeLens hover shows the plain-English summary inline.
+Edit in either place and both stay in step — CodeLens hover shows the plain-English summary inline.

 PNG / SVG export